Dishant27/kaggle-MCP/kaggle_article.md

 ## The Architecture of Innovation

 What makes this system truly remarkable isn't just what it does, but how it does it.
-The Kaggle MCP Server employs a modular architecture that prioritizes:
+Following the principles outlined in the [MCP specification](https://modelcontextprotocol.io/introduction), the Kaggle MCP Server employs a modular architecture that prioritizes:

 1. **Lightweight Efficiency**: The core server is minimal, focused purely on bridging the communication gap between AI assistants and the Kaggle API.